ilanschnell/bitarray/doc/reference.rst

 ``bitarray(initializer=0, /, endian='big', buffer=None)`` -> bitarray
-   Return a new bitarray object whose items are bits initialized from the optional initial object, and endianness.
+   Return a new bitarray object whose items are bits initialized from the optional initial object, and bit-endianness.
    The initializer may be of the following types:

    ``int``: Create a bitarray of given integer length.
 The initial values are